-Following submission of a planning application through the Planning Portal, we will send an acknowledgement within five working days confirming whether the application is valid.
+Following submission of a planning application through the Planning Portal, we will send an acknowledgement within 5 working days confirming whether the application is valid.
 If it is valid, we will provide a reference number and expected date of decision.
 If you submit your application by post, this may take longer.

 If you have an agent, this information will be sent directly to them.

 Once your application has been acknowledged as valid, it will be published on the online planning register, where you can check and view the progress.

 To avoid delays, view our checklist (PDF) to ensure you provide the right documentation needed for a valid application.

 We aim to decide all minor applications including householder applications within eight weeks of the application being confirmed as valid.
 If your application was initially found to be invalid, the eight weeks will not start until all required information is received.